Compassionate Child Dependency And Neglect Guidance

 - Recommendation of voluntary measures you can take if aspects of the case against you are valid, such as entering treatment for substance abuse or anger management

-Child dependency and neglect proceedings can lead to temporary removal of children from your home or even termination of your parental rights.
+Child dependency and neglect proceedings can lead to temporary removal of children from your home or even termination of your parental rights as a father or mother.
 Criminal charges are also filed in some cases.
 As soon as possible, you need to consult a lawyer who knows the systems and procedures.
 We are here to expose facts and promote positive outcomes, not to pass judgment.
 To request a consultation directly with a caring, knowledgeable attorney in Nashville or Franklin, simply call 888-521-9952 or email our firm now.